advanced-stack/py-llm-core/README.md

 ## Tokenizer

-Tiktoken library is registered as a codec within the Python codecs registry :
+Tokenizers are registered as a codecs within the Python codecs registry :

 ```python